mariusgeorgescu/raffleize/README.md

 **Summary Description**:	This transaction allows anyone to buy a ticket to an active raffle.

 **Preconditions:**
+1. The raffle validator script must be locked to a UTxO as reference script.
-1. The raffle stake value must be locked to the raffle's validator address with valid datum.
+2. The raffle stake value, raffle collateral, raffle reference NFT (and optional raffle accumulated amount) must be locked to the raffle's validator address with valid datum.
-2. User must have available funds to cover ticket price and ticket collateral.
+3. The user must own the necessary Ada amount to cover the ticket price and ticket collateral and transaction fees.
-3. The deadline for buying tickets must not have passed.
+4. The deadline for buying tickets must not have passed.

 **Postconditions:**
--TBD
+1. The raffle stake value, raffle collateral, raffle reference NFT and the raffle accumulated amount (increased with the raffle ticket price) must be locked to the raffle's validator address with updated datum (with increased no. of tickets sold).
+2. The raffle user NFT is locked to the address when constructing the transaction.

 **Transaction:**
--TBD

 ![Mindmap Diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mariusgeorgescu/raffleize/main/Documentation/Diagrams/Mindmaps/2.Mindmap-U-BuyTicket-Transaction.puml)

 ---